AfSIS-at-CIESIN/RemoteSensing/MODIS-IRI/LandSurfaceTemp/readme.md

 ### 3. get_mondata_IRI_MODIS1km.sh

-This script creates a monthly average for LST Day or LST Night depending on user specifications in the unit of Fahrenheit.
+This script creates a monthly average for LST Day or LST Night depending on user specifications in the unit of Kelvin.

 **Example command:**